WilliamLoy/rackspace-how-to-new/content/rackspace-email/rackspace-email-storage-maintenance-and-best-practices.md

 - If a user deletes an excessive number of emails, this change will take longer to process.
 Allow ample time for that deletion to be reflected.

-- Email in the "Trash" folder DOES COUNT toward the storage of the mailbox.
+- Email in the **Trash** folder DOES COUNT toward the storage of the mailbox.
 Follow the below steps to ensure a deleted message is not counting toward your mailbox storage.

      1. Move an unwanted message to **Trash**
      2. The message has been moved to the **Trash** folder.
 Delete the message from **Trash**.
      3. The message no longer counts toward the mailbox storage.
 If you need to recover a message that you deleted from trash see [Recover deleted email in Webmail](/how-to/recover-deleted-email-in-webmail/).

      Warning: Messages purged from the **Trash** folder can be recovered for up to 14 days after deletion.
-After 14 days the message cannot be recovered.
+14 days after deletion the message cannot be recovered.

 - **Consider Rackspace Email Archiving** to ensure that email traffic to and from your domain is archived going forward.
 [Enable email archiving: Cloud Office Control Panel](/how-to/enable-email-archiving-cloud-office-control-panel/).